 Here are steps to take when transferring school districts.

-Notify your current and future school district of your plans in writing.
+1. Notify your current and future school district of your plans in writing.

 Typically, you need to let your child’s current school know you’re changing schools.
 Ask the principal for the appropriate form.
 You also need to contact the new district to get information on how to register your child for school.

 In most districts, kids attend the school that’s zoned for their home address.
 But many larger school districts allow parents to choose which school their child attends.
 In that case, you need to contact your new district to learn about its policy on choice and how to register your child.
-(There might be an application process or lottery.)
+(There might be an application process or a lottery.)

-Request and review your child’s school records.
+2. Request and review your child’s school records.

-In the process of changing schools, the new school will receive your child’s educational records automatically.
+In the process of changing schools, the new school will receive your child’s education records automatically.
 But you may want to

 Be sure to check for outdated material on your child’s records.
 For example, there may be a disciplinary problem from a few years ago.
 You may want to write a letter to the new district to explain the incident.
 Or you could request that your current school take it off the record entirely if it was an isolated incident.

 It can also help to gather any additional documentation the current school may not have that you’d like to share, such as

-Talk about how the district will proceed with your child’s IEP.
+3. Talk about how the district will proceed with your child’s IEP.

 If your child already has an IEP and you move to another school district in the same state, your child’s new school has a choice.
 It can either accept your child’s current IEP or develop a new one.
 To develop a new IEP, the school district has to go through the standard IEP process.

 Until the new school decides what to do, it must continue to give your child services “comparable” to those in your current IEP.
 The services might not be exactly the same, but they have to be similar.
 (Learn more about

-Talk to the new district about any pending special education services.
+4. Talk to the new district about any pending special education services.

 a staff member who coordinates IEPs.
 Check the school website for the coordinator’s name and contact information.
 If you can’t find it, ask the principal.

-Introduce yourself to the coordinator.
+6. Introduce yourself to the coordinator.

 your child’s strengths and hobbies, as well as services that have worked in the past.
-Be sure to mention activities your child enjoys, like science club, choir or a sport.
+Be sure to mention activities your child enjoys, like science club, choir, or a sport.

-Learn about your new district’s disciplinary policies.
+7. Learn about your new district’s disciplinary policies.

-Sign your child up for activities your new district offers.
+8. Sign your child up for activities your new district offers.

-extracurricular activities at his old school, find out if your new school district offers them too.
+extracurricular activities at the old school, find out if your new school district offers them too.
 Getting to participate in a favorite activity can help your child feel comfortable in the new environment more quickly.